AndersDeath/diary2/000-current.md

 # 25 October - Tuesday  - Gündoğan - 26 day of immigration

 I've had a lot of meetings today, including very interesting one with Anatolii who is my QA engineer.
 I hope I will help him with education.
 At the same time I texted to Chris show is CEO of the DR SMILE company about rhetoric course and he offered me a course from the company and to make all hands meeting in fron of the full company.
 It's really scary thing for me, but I have to break this ice.
 At the same time I did a lot of non-coding stuff today, which is nice.
+Now I am goning to cook.
+Today I decided to help and to do it for my Ksusha.